tiffany1618/tchieu.com/content/blog/2021/simd.md

 }
 ```

-Pretty simple, right?
+That was pretty straightforward.
 Now let's do the same thing again, except this time we'll do it using SIMD intrinsics,
 specifically, using
 {{<link text="AVX2 instructions" href="https://en.wikipedia.org/wiki/Advanced_Vector_Extensions">}}.